 Testing other family members

-A few kidney conditions that cause haematuria are hereditary, which means that they can be passed down by one or both parents and may affect other people in the family.
+A few kidney conditions that cause haematuria are genetic, which means that they can be passed down by one or both parents and may affect other people in the family.
 These include Alport syndrome and thin basement membrane nephropathy.
 Depending on the test results, your doctor may want to test other members of the family.

 Referral